TrellixVulnTeam/swahilipython_SCMU/Doc/library/imp.rst

    .. versionchanged:: 3.3
       The locking scheme has changed to per-module locks for the most part.
-A global import lock is kept for some critical tasks, such as initializing the per-module locks.
+A global agiza lock is kept for some critical tasks, such as initializing the per-module locks.

    .. deprecated:: 3.4